Arachni/arachni/HACKING.md

 Plug-ins run in parallel to the framework and are executed right before the scan process starts.

 ## Licensing
-All code must be contributed with a GPL v2 compatible license.<br/>
+All code must be contributed with an Apache License Version 2.0 compatible license.
-Do place licensing information in your code files.